portdebarcelona/OpenInfoAPI-Ports/README.md

 - [Ports 4.0 decision](docs/annexes/IDEAS-RESOLUCION-PROVISIONAL-CONCESION-DE-AYUDAS_signed.pdf)
 - [More detailed presentation](docs/Presentation.md)
 ## Introduction to idea Open Info API for Ports
 All the large commercial ports manage a logistics area where goods can change their mode of transport.
-Specifically from the sea side (vessels) to the land side (trucks or trains) and vice versa.
+Specifically from the seaside (vessels) to the land side (trucks or trains) and vice versa.
 This activity is specified in:
-- Vessels that arrive to port, load and unload their cargo (usually in containers/trailers or as a bulk cargo),
+- Vessels that arrive at port, load and unload their cargo (usually in containers/trailers or as a bulk cargo),
 - Port companies that facilitate the access and berthing of the vessel,
-- Stevedores who operate the cranes and take the equipments or cargo to the storage spaces,
+- Stevedores who operate the cranes and move the cargo or containers to the terminal yard,
 - Trucks that bring or take the goods from the port,
 - Trains that are loaded and unloaded and that will carry the goods to a destination in the hinterland.

 All these activities are carried out under:
 - An intense documentary exchange between the port operators,
-- A strict surveillance of the port authorities that the administrative, working, personal and environmental safety conditions, etc. are met,
+- Strict surveillance of the port authorities that the administrative, working, personal and environmental safety conditions, etc. are met,
-- The need to increase the efficiency of logistics processes, offering more **information services** in real time,
+- The need to increase the efficiency of logistics processes, offering more **information services** in real-time,
 - The need to **increase the transparency** of what happens in the port, which citizens demand from public administrations.

 This project is oriented to the last two points, and therefore: